Campaign-Buddy/campaign-buddy-packages/README.md

 Partially completed TODOs are still left in the main list but may be re-prioritized.
 Below is TODO items that have been fully resolved but are kept for posterity.
 <br /><br />

+- [X] Add tool that scans for `@campaign-buddy/` references and makes sure that A) the package exists in the projects package.json and B) the package exists in the tsconfig references
+	- [X] Add a tool that scans to make sure cross package references don't use relative imports
 - [X] Escape curly braces when serializing sub-query results
 	- [X] Investigate query injection possibility with sub-queries
 - [X] Audit form widget handling of aggregates